-• Doha Bank's Green Banking Task Force Committee is committed towards the Bank's drive in making a longterm positive impact to the environment and making Qatar clean and green.
+- Doha Bank's Green Banking Task Force Committee is committed towards the Bank's drive in making a long-term positive impact to the environment and making Qatar clean and green.
 It was organized to implement Doha Bank's Environmental Policy and align the bank's business operations with the green initiatives to promote the green culture within the organization and towards the society.
-The Committee has been instrumental over recent years in the following areas:

-- 1. The growth of the ECO-Schools programme on a cross-border basis in support of branches in Dubai, Abu Dhabi and Kuwait - 2.
-Tree Planting - 3.
-Beach Clean-ups - 4.
-The introduction of the e-Newspaper facility across the Bank - 5.
-Evaluation of Plastic Waste recycling - 6.
-The introduction of Dual-Sided Printers to all Branches - 7.
-Evaluation of Solar-Powered ATMs - Qatar's new Wage Protection System (WPS) came into effect in 2015.
+The Committee has been instrumental over recent years in the following areas: - The growth of the ECO-Schools programme on a cross-border basis in support of branches in Dubai, Abu Dhabi and Kuwait - Tree Planting - Beach Clean-ups - The introduction of the e-Newspaper facility across the Bank - Evaluation of Plastic Waste recycling - The introduction of Dual-Sided Printers to all Branches - Evaluation of Solar-Powered ATMs - Qatar's Wage Protection System (WPS) was implemented by Doha Bank in 2015.
 This system was designed to ensure that workers are paid as per their employment agreement, a key feature of the system is that they must be paid in local currency into a local bank.
-In support of this initiative, Doha Bank developed a WPS salary processing system, integrated with the systems of Qatar Central Bank to process the salaries of its customers. - In a Partnership Agreement between Doha Bank and UNESCO to proactively work together in greening the environment, Doha Bank conducted many green activities such as ECO-Schools, Tree Planting, Beach Clean-up / Adopt-a-Beach campaign, Recycling and Waste Management programmes in coordination with the Ministry of Environment and Green Qatar Centre. - The ECO-Schools Programme aims to further increase eco-consciousness of school children and make them environmental advocates at a young age and gain the support of School Management, Teachers, Staff and Parents to encourage the school children on being socially and environmentally responsible citizens of this country for a sustainable development in coordination with NGO's, Ministry and other interested public and private sectors.
-This project has a long-term impact to the environment and the society as a whole and is currently being expanded on a cross-border basis.
+In support of this initiative, Doha Bank developed a WPS salary processing system, integrated with the systems of Qatar Central Bank to process the salaries of its customers - In a Partnership Agreement between Doha Bank and UNESCO to proactively work together in greening the environment, Doha Bank conducted many green activities such as ECO-Schools, Tree Planting, Beach Clean-up / Adopt-a-Beach campaign, Recycling and Waste Management programmes in coordination with the Ministry of Environment.